-Applications for grants for small businesses with premises (please note: self catering premises have specific eligibility requirements & it has been expanded to cover charitable exemption) via your local authorities (in Scotland) is now open for applications see here: https://www.mygov.scot/non-domestic-rates-coronavirus/
+Applications for grants for small businesses with premises (please note: self catering premises have specific eligibility requirements & it has been expanded to cover charitable exemption) via your local authorities (in Scotland) has now closed to new applications: https://www.mygov.scot/non-domestic-rates-coronavirus/

 Also rates relief available for retail, hospitality & leisure sectors from 1/4/20 with rateable value less than £69k.
 This relief was extended throughout 2020/21 in Scotland for those certain sectors.
 Reversal of all planned inflation uplift in business rates from 1/4/20.